Another quake hits Philippines as survivors are freed from supermarket

 Authorities inserted a large orange tube into the rubble to blow in oxygen in the hope of helping people still pinned there to breathe.
 On Tuesday morning, rescuers pulled out a man alive, sparking cheers and applause.

-"We're all very happy, many clapped their hands in relief because we're still finding survivors after several hours," Porac Councilor Maynard Lapid said by phone from the scene, adding that another victim was expected to be pulled out alive soon.
+"We're all very happy, many clapped their hands in relief because we're still finding survivors after several hours," Porac Councilor Maynard Lapid said by phone from the scene.

 Philippine seismologists said the back-to-back quakes in the last two days were unrelated and caused by different local faults.